-Three competitors will reach the Final on 4 March where they will each play a full concerto following a full rehearsal with the orchestra before and on the day of the final.
+Three competitors will reach the Final on 30 March where they will each play a full concerto following a full rehearsal with the orchestra before and on the day of the final.

-Competitors may be required to play one of the works listed on the approved list appended to the rules and competitors should only enter if prepared do so.
+Competitors may be required to play one of the works listed on the approved list appended to the rules and listed above and competitors should only enter if prepared do so.

 The organisers will consider requests for alternatives but shall have absolute discretion to decline any other concerto proposed.
 Their decision is final and no reasons will be given.

 Each concerto will be accompanied by Stockport Symphony Orchestra, under the direction of a conductor of their choice.
 The performance will be part of a public concert.

 16 February 2019 -

 30 March 2019 -